SIXTH HOME LUCKY

 “My oldest brother was quite clever.
-He made skis and sold them to the local boys so he could go and buy food in exchange.
-Wood was plentiful, we were in a forest.
+He made skis and sold them to the local boys so he could buy food.
+Wood was plentiful; we were in a forest.
 He boiled the ends and bent them up to make skis.
 The commandant didn’t have anything against it.
 His son probably rolled on those skis.”

 Bronek’s ski-making enterprise and flair for engaging with the local Russians and his captors no doubt prolonged his family’s lives and the lives of his Polish friend’s family.
 However, the storeroom theft made Bronek an obvious suspect and both families vulnerable.

 Germany’s Operation Barbarossa saved Bronek from discovery by the facility’s NKVD commandant.
 Hitler turned on his ally Stalin, and suddenly pushed his troops across Russian-occupied Poland from 22 June 1941.
 With the Germans on course to attack Moscow, Stalin swapped allegiances.

 “We heard after we were in Persia that they were looking for us in Russia.”

 The Sikorski-Maisky agreement signed on 30 July 1941 between Polish Prime Minister Władysław Sikorski and Soviet Ambassador to the United Kingdom Ivan Maisky saved the lives of hundreds of thousands of incarcerated Poles.